Native American people and their stories.

 The Arrival of Europeans

-The arrival of Europeans also initiated the decline of the Native Indians.
+The arrival of Europeans also initiated the decline of the Native American Indians.
 Entire villages were wiped out by diseases such as measles, smallpox, cholera and pneumonia to which the Indians had no inbuilt immunity.
 Others, forced to leave their traditional hunting and farming lands found it difficult to re-establish themselves elsewhere and suffered malnutrition and death.

 The Plains Indians